mestrefernando/JS_piano/README.md

-This one will be for Web Developer stuff.
+This one will be for Web Developer stuff, including Back-end and Front-end.